 Card-based RPG Lost Kingdoms has the four typical elements, along with neutral type.
 Cards and monsters that dealt with pure magic, death, or darkness were categorized as neutral.
 In Lost Kingdoms 2, the player could even specialize in neutral, but neutral affinity increased much slower than other elements (besides the new steel element).

-An example appears in the Grand Finale of Avatar The Last Airbender: Spirit/Energy Bending, which Aang uses to completely depower the Big Bad.
+An example appears in the Grand Finale of Avatar: The Last Airbender: Spirit/Energy Bending, which Aang uses to completely depower the Big Bad.
 Despite looking like a heaping helping of Deus ex Machina at first, it makes sense when you remember that the Avatar is both a spirit and a vital part of the Universe, so souls and cosmic energy are well within his power to command and manipulate.
 Sure, it's done rarely and uses a ton of power, but it can be done.
+Lion Turtles, ancient beings that predate the Avatar Cycle itself, were masters of Energybending.
+One of them taught Aang how to do it.